PhilT/machines/README.markdown

 Description
 ---------------------------------------

-This tool should make it simple to develop and deploy Ruby on Rails applications on Ubuntu by providing sensible defaults in a template build script, the `Machinesfile` and associated `package` files.
+This tool should make it simple to develop and deploy Ruby on Rails applications on Ubuntu by providing a build script with sensible defaults.

-[TODO: Describe packages, sudo, run, commands, etc]
+The top level script is the `Machinesfile`.
+This contains the packages to include.
+Packages contain the commands to run.
+Default packages are provided by *machines*.
+Default packages can be overridden and new ones created.
+Feel free to fork *machines* and your add packages.
+Send a pull request and if they are tested they'll be added to the next release.

+Commands are added to a queue with `sudo` or `run`.
+[Here is a list of the packages](https://github.com/PhilT/machines/tree/master/lib/packages) in *machines*.
+[TODO: List of commands]

 Installation and Configuration